Doug Palmer

 Douglas Leslie Palmer (23 June 1930 – 23 November 1992) was an Australian rules footballer who played for Geelong in the Victorian Football League (VFL) during the early 1950s.

 Palmer could play as both a centreman and half back flanker.
-He was a midfielder in Geelong's 1952 premiership side and also played in their losing Grand Final team the following season.
+He was a midfielder in Geelong's 1952 VFL premiership side and also played in their losing 1953 VFL Grand Final team.
 Palmer was a good wet weather player.

 Palmer was captain / coach of Myrtleford in 1955 and 1956.
 He was also captain / coach of the Ovens & Murray Football League representative side that lost the 1956 state championships grand final to the Ballarat Football League on the Queen Elizabeth Oval, Bendigo.